Rays rally with 5 walks in 9th, top Jays for 10th win in row

 UP NEXT

 Toronto RHP Ross Stripling (0-3) will start the Blue Jays’ final game at TD Ballpark on Monday.
 Toronto, 10-10 at its spring training complex, will relocate to its Triple-A facility in Buffalo, New York next month.
 The Blue Jays are not allowed to play in Toronto due to COVID-19 restrictions in Canada.
+LHP Ryan Yarbrough (2-3) gets the start for the Rays.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports